Breaches of non-custodial community-based orders

 [6-620] Determining the breach

 Sections 107C(5) and 108C(5) require a court to be “satisfied” the offender “has failed to comply with any of the conditions” of the particular order before deciding the appropriate action to be taken.
-If the court is satisfied the offender has failed to comply with any of the conditions of the CCO or CRO, it may, pursuant to s 107C(5) Crimes (Administration of Sentences) Act 1999 for CCOs, s 108C(5) for CROs:
+If satisfied, the court may, pursuant to s 107C(5) or s 108C(5):

 decide to take no action, or